 One of the improvements Apple made to Safari 6.0 was to take the search and address bars and roll them into one — just like a lot of popular web browsers do.
-The change hasn’t been made to the mobile Safari app, though, which is puzzling, because it’s a more efficient use of screen space on a smaller display.
+The change hasn’t been made to the mobile Safari app,

 But there is a good reason for that omission.

 Open up mobile Safari on your iPhone, iPad, or iPad touch, and tap on the address bar.
 Then hit cancel and tap on the search bar.
 You’ll notice that the keyboard changes slightly depending on which bar you’re using.